-Here are top 10 side effects of birth control pills.
+Here are top 10 side effects of birth control pills:

 1. Headaches and Migraine

+A headache and migraine may be caused due to fluctuations of hormones due to birth control pills.
 There are certain control pills which can lead to a decrease in the estrogen level in the body.
 A low estrogen level may lead to aggravating migraines or a headache if you already suffer from them.

 2. Nausea

 Nausea is basically a result of the additional estrogen, which can irritate the stomach.
-Pills that contain a high dose of estrogen are more likely to cause nausea than those has a lower dose.
+Pills that contain a high dose of estrogen are more likely to cause nausea than those with a lower dose.

 3. Breast Tenderness